fight-against-hate/fight-against-hate/action-plans/What-You-Can-Do-To-Help-Stop-The-Anti-LGBTQ-Backlash.md

 #Step 5: Join Some Friends

-OK, you have shown support, done your duty to your employer and customers, and helped your co-workers.
+OK, you have put up money if you had it (and it's OK if you didn't!), done your duty to your employer and customers, and helped your co-workers.
 Well done!

 You might be a bit tired now:  this could be a good time to find some friends who can help you breathe.
 Or maybe you find yourself fired up and ready to continue for the long haul, but need to do so in a more structured fashion.
 Either way, let's connect you to some people who have solid experience in this.

-I have already mentioned [Human Rights Campaign](https://hrc.org), [ACLU](https://aclu.org), [Lambda Legal](https://www.lambdalegal.org/), and [National Center For Transgender Equality](https://transequality.org/).
+I have already mentioned [ACLU](https://aclu.org), [Lambda Legal](https://www.lambdalegal.org/), and [National Center For Transgender Equality](https://transequality.org/).
 They are all awesome.
 But here are a couple more that might be great for you:

 * Find real people to talk to through [PFLAG](https://pflag.org/).
 They likely have a [chapter near you](https://pflag.org/find-a-chapter), but given COVID they could be meeting remotely right now -- which might be even better for you.
 The [newsletter](https://pflag.salsalabs.org/signup/index.html) is good, and if you want that structured fight then check out [Advocacy 101.](https://pflag.org/advocacy-101)